 Summary of changes:

-- Credit points are tiered based on performance improvement, so you can get between 2 to 4 points depending on reductions you achieve
+- Credit points are tiered based on performance improvement, so you can get between 2 to 4 points depending on the reductions you achieve

-The credit maintains the definitions of the constant parameters between baseline and proposed buildings and prevents increase by more than 5% compared with the baseline building in any of the impact categories considered.
+The credit maintains the definitions of the constant parameters between baseline and proposed buildings and prevents an increase by more than 5% compared with the baseline building in any of the impact categories considered.

 |Paths||Requirements for the path in LEED v4.1||Points|

-|Path 1||Conduct a life cycle assessment of the project’s structure and enclosure||1 point|
+|Path 1||Conduct an LCA for the project’s structure and enclosure||1 point|

-|Path 2||Conduct an LCA for structure and enclosure that demonstrates a minimum of 5% reduction in global warming potential and two other impact categories 2 points||2 points|
+|Path 2||Conduct an LCA for structure and enclosure that demonstrates a minimum of 5% reduction in global warming potential and two other impact categories||2 points|

-|Path 3||Conduct an LCA for structure and enclosure that demonstrates a minimum of 10% reduction in global warming potential and two other impact categories 3 points||3 points|
+|Path 3||Conduct an LCA for structure and enclosure that demonstrates a minimum of 10% reduction in global warming potential and two other impact categories||3 points|

 |Path 4||Incorporate building reuse and/or salvage materials into the project’s structure and enclosure for the proposed design.
 Demonstrate reductions compared with a baseline building of at least 20% for global warming potential and at least a 10% reduction in two other impact categories||4 points|

 In One Click LCA: All the LEED v4 compliant tools (TRACI-based for North America, CML-based for Europe and International) can be used as is also for LEED v4.1.
-We will introduce to LEED v4 supporting workflows additional guidance for working with LEED v4.1. in January.